 When Elena of Cucina By Elena misses Italy, home, she yearns for these traditional Cannoncini.
 They take her back to those wonderful years.
 Back to those carefree mornings eating breakfast with her aunt or grandparents in cities that sound exotic to us but familiar to her.
 Her approachable, easy Italian dessert recipe starts with premade pastry dough.
-But that rich pistachio cream (or vanilla or chocolate) wins the day.
+But it’s the filling, rich pistachio cream (or vanilla or chocolate), that wins the day.
 The hardest part is undoubtedly waiting the requisite 90 minutes for the horns to cool before you can fill them and eat them.

 Visit Cucina By Elena for the recipe.

 For Stefania of Stefania’s Kitchenette, and most Sicilians would agree, granitas should be served in brioche.
 Also, this cold dessert should be creamy and delightful, reminiscent of the texture of snow but not as smooth as sorbet.
 And while optional, flavorings, such as her delicious pistachio milk aren’t uncommon.
 These tenets are her way and the way of tradition.
 On the page, you will find a wonderful recipe and a cute story that outlines the beginnings of this refreshing summer dessert.